waimea-mtangitcharoen/300dtd-internationa-planning-website-project/README.md

 The project demonstrates a number of **complex digital media (web) techniques**:
 - Using non-core functionality
 - Using sophisticated digital effects
-- Applying industry standards or guidelines
 - Using responsive design for use on multiple devices
 - The integration of original media assets
 - Using dynamic data handling and interactivity
-- Automation through scripts

-** EDIT THESE LISTS ABOVE TO MATCH YOUR PROJECT**